Stephen Koehler: Early life and education

-Koehler was born in Norfolk, Virginia and raised in San Diego, where he graduated from Mt.
+Koehler was born in Norfolk, Virginia, and raised in San Diego, where he graduated from Mt.
 Carmel High School in 1982.
 He earned a Bachelor of Science in Physics from the University of Colorado Boulder in 1986.
 Koehler holds a master's degree in National Security and Strategic Studies from the Naval War College and also graduated from the Joint Staff College and the Navy Nuclear Power Program.

 Naval career

 Koehler was commissioned through the Naval Reserve Officers Training Corps (NROTC) in 1986 and designated a naval aviator in March 1989.
-His command tours include the Pukin' Dogs of Strike Fighter Squadron (VFA) 143, USS Bataan (LHD-5), USS Dwight D. Eisenhower (CVN-69), and Carrier Strike Group 9.
+His command tours include the Pukin' Dogs of Fighter Squadron (VF/VFA) 143, USS Bataan (LHD-5), USS Dwight D. Eisenhower (CVN-69), and Carrier Strike Group 9.
 Other seaborne assignments include tours in Fighter Squadron (VF) 211, VF-41 and executive officer of the USS Carl Vinson (CVN-70).

 He was the Director of Operations of the United States Indo-Pacific Command from June 2018 to October 2020.

 Koehler was originally slated to replace Andrew L. Lewis as commander of the United States Second Fleet and Joint Force Command Norfolk in March 2020; despite being confirmed by the Senate, he did not assume command.

-In April 2022, Koehler was nominated for assignment director for strategy, plans, and policy of the Joint Staff and senior member of the Military Staff Committee of the United Nations.
+In April 2022, Koehler was nominated for assignment as director for strategy, plans, and policy of the Joint Staff and senior member of the Military Staff Committee of the United Nations.

+In July 2023, Koehler was nominated for promotion to admiral with assignment as commander of the United States Pacific Fleet.